php-tmdb/api/README.md

 Model Usage
 -----------

-Please take a look at the (currently few) examples in the examples directory.
+Basically the Repositories are used as the entry-point, take a look in the examples or better yet browse the code.